ctron/simulating-iot/docs/10_start_openshift.md

     minishift start --metrics --memory 16384

+After the VM has been created, give OpenShift a bit of time to deploy its subsystems.

 ## Install the Hawkular OpenShift Agent

 For gathering custom metrics from the Kapua containers we will need to install